grimch/logidoclet/README.md

 [![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/grimch/logidoclet)](https://github.com/grimch/logidoclet)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+# LogiDoclet: AI-Friendly API Documentation 💡

-LogiDoclet is a Javadoc Doclet that generates a LLM-friendly representation of your Java codebase.
-It is designed to make software projects more accessible for analysis by AI.
+LogiDoclet is a **Javadoc Doclet** that generates a structured, LLM-friendly representation of your Java codebase.
+Its purpose is to make software projects instantly accessible and highly token-efficient for AI analysis.

-## Motivation for LogiDoclet: Javadoc must become AI-friendly
-As human Java developers, if we need more information about a library's API, we consult API documentation like Javadoc, which gives us detailed descriptions of public and protected classes, interfaces, constructors, methods, fields, class inheritance, and so on.

-The problem with Javadoc however, when looking from the AI perspective, is that it is Presentation-Oriented, designed for human eyes.
-Information is embedded within complex HTML tags, CSS classes, and scripts.
-This requires high effort and high token consumption for the LLM to process.

-What the AI truly prefers is a compact, logical, structured, and unambiguous set of 'facts.' which makes the same it instantly machine-readable.
+---

+## Motivation: Why Traditional Javadoc Fails AI

+While human developers rely on traditional Javadoc for API descriptions, this presentation-oriented format is highly inefficient for Large Language Models (LLMs):

+* **High Token Cost:** Information is buried within complex HTML, CSS, and scripts, forcing the LLMs to spend vast tokens and processing time merely to extract the code's structure.
+* **Low Clarity:** The output is ambiguous and lacks the strict, logical structure AIs prefer.

-LogiDoclet addresses these challenges by acting as a **semantic indexer**, which provides a compact, structured, and unambiguous set of facts representing the codebase.
+LogiDoclet addresses these issues by providing a **compact, unambiguous set of Prolog facts** that represent the codebase's API.
+This makes the documentation **instantly machine-readable**.

-**Major usage scenarios:**
-*  **Integrated Development Environments** are parsing your source files to build an internal representation of the code called an Abstract Syntax Tree (AST).
-When required information from external libraries/binaries is retrieved from their repective bytecode metadata.<br>
-**Code Assistance plugins** hace access to this, but it lacks any information about libraries or frameworks not used yet in the project, which is th typical scenario when you do a major (re-)design.<br>
-It would therefore help a lot, if the repective projects generate an additional AI-friendly Javadoc version.

-* **Command Line AI Code assistance tools** like **Gemini CLI** do not have access to any AST based information.
-They completely rely on analysing the code "ad-hoc" resulting in hight token consumption.<br>
+---

+## Key Usage Scenarios & Advantages

+LogiDoclet provides crucial context that standard code assistance tools often miss:

+1.  **Closing the Library Context Gap (External Dependencies):**
+    * Integrated Development Environments (IDEs) build a robust internal Abstract Syntax Tree (AST) for the code you are currently writing.
+    * However, the AST often lacks the deep design context of **external libraries and frameworks** (e.g., Spring, Apache) that you haven't fully used or imported yet—a common scenario during major design or refactoring.
+    * **Solution:** We encourage **industry-leading software foundations and platform providers** (such as Google, Spring, and Apache) to publish this AI-friendly documentation alongside their binaries to enable deeper LLM context for any library on your classpath.

+2.  **Empowering Command Line AI Tools:**
+    * Command Line Interface (CLI) tools, like **Gemini CLI**, operate outside the IDE's environment and cannot access the project's internal AST.
+They rely on expensive, ad-hoc analysis of raw source files.
-LogiDoclet will provide them at least to the **full API documentation of a project**, therefore reducing the need for direct code analysis substantially.
+    * **Solution:** By providing the structured API facts via LogiDoclet, CLI tools gain immediate access to the entire project's API structure, substantially reducing the need for costly direct source code analysis.
 ___

 ## User Guide